Kwarf/kwarf.github.io/about.md

 ---

 I live in Sweden, so if my English is weird from time to time it's because it's not my native language.
-And no, we don't have polar bears here.

-I work as an embedded software developer using mostly C++ and C, targeting ARM and AVR.
+I currently (2016-) work as a C# developer.
+Before that I was working in embedded development (2010-2016), using mostly C++ and C, targeting ARM and AVR.
+So I have a somewhat mixed programming background.

 Most of my spare time is spent in front of my computer, programming, gaming, or _attempting_ to make music.
 I enter [Ludum Dare](http://ludumdare.com) now and